 We expect to file a registration statement on Form S-4 to register with the SEC the shares of our common stock to be issued to the Cadbury shareholders in connection with the proposed Cadbury acquisition.
 We may also file amendments to that registration statement.
 You should read the Form S-4 and any amendments, if and when we file them, as they will contain important information.
 If the form of the Cadbury acquisition changes to a U.K. "scheme of arrangement," the Form S-4 will not be required.
-You may obtain copies of the Form S-4 (and any amendments) if and when we file it free of charge from the SEC at the SEC's web site at www.sec.gov, at our web site at <a href="https://www.sec
+You may obtain copies of the Form S-4 (and any amendments) if and when we file it free of charge from the SEC at the SEC's website at www.transactioninfo.com/kraftfoods or by directing a request to: